Although mindfulness meditation is all the rage nowadays, most people have little time for formal practice.

 That’s it, or if you want to extend it to a few more breaths, that’s fine.

 7. Candle meditation

-This requires a little preparation: you need a candle and a darkened room.
+Of all the mindfulness exercises, this requires a little preparation: you need a candle and a darkened room.

 Sit for a while watching the candle and focusing on the flame (don’t sit too close).